 We were, we are now, and we will continue to be the signature fraternal brotherhood at the University of Maine.
 Competent, self-reliant, and persistent QTV brothers started our combined fraternal brotherhood at the University of Maine, and strength and devotion, diligence and hard work, continue to guide our Phi Gamma Delta brotherhood today.
 They are the roots of our collective well-being, our self-confidence, and our fraternal success.
 Whether it be in the house, on the football field, or on the theater boards, healthy principles foster pride, longevity, and a positive civic, fraternal spirit.
 We all know these things, and at our best we have lived up to these principles with unfailing trust and enthusiasm in all that we have done for the University of Maine community, and within our brotherhood, generously so.
 They are, in a word, broadly stretched through our fraternal history, the axis mundi of Phi Gamma Delta since 1848, our Maine State College Q.T.V. brothers since 1874, and our Omega Mu chapter since 1899.
 A united story, one in fraternal spirit.
 But again, we all know this.

 In any event, if you listen to the conversations during Pig Dinner, you will hear Omega Mu brothers who are 10 to 70 years apart talking, sharing, smiling, and laughing, spiritedly, about many things about living together in the Castle.
+It is energetic and lively, and every brother is attentive and appreciative of each tale and story that is shared, across all generations.
+Quite simply, it is a shared sense of happiness, love, and loyalty.
+That is the beautiful generational interplay throughout the Castle, RAM to basement.
 It is unique, and everyone is clearly enjoying themselves as they retell a particular athletic contest story, a road trip to Montreal or Newport, various Fiji Island stories, and stories about our many athletes and military brothers, Mud Bowl games, Pat's, and many other Omega Mu traditions.
-It is remarkable to hear, and it is the essence of our Omega Mu brotherhood.
-There is nothing nuanced about it, all the stories convey our Omega Mu pride and joy.
-Although memory may have dimmed a little on the details of each story, the constants are the Castle and the uniform joy of many brothers simply coming together, again.
+It is remarkable to hear the happiness and meaning in each story.
+Happiness and meaning: the essence of our Omega Mu brotherhood, and there is nothing nuanced about it.
+All the stories and tales convey our Omega Mu pride and joy.
+Although memory may have dimmed a little on the details of each story, the constants are the Castle, our beautiful Tudor home, and the uniform joy of many brothers simply coming together, again.
 Being in our fraternal home with our friends; we cherish both.
+That is unconditional commitment.
 And as such, as time moves on, we appreciate both even more.
 This is, perhaps, the best thing, the fraternal blood and marrow of who we are throughout life: proud, steadfast Fijis.
+And for that, above all, we are all thankful.
 We are one fraternal brotherhood, a great constant, for 147 years, and that needs to be applauded.
 It is a coherent fraternal narrative that is sustained by the binding threads of our fraternal home and a fraternal brotherhood that we all love through life.
 That is the Omega Mu way, and nothing can change that.
 Bravo.
 Perge.

 Phi Gamma Delta